 On April 16, 2024, the Company entered into a definitive agreement with OncoX BioPharma, Inc., a private company registered in the British Virgin Islands ("OncoX"), pursuant to which the Company will grant OncoX an exclusive right to develop and commercialize ABVC's single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Non-Small Cell Lung Cancer (the "Licensed Products"), within North America for 20 years (the "OncoX Agreement").
-In consideration thereof, OncoX shall pay ABVC \$6,250,000 (or 1,250,000 OncoX shares valued at \$5 per share1) 30 days after entering into the OncoX Agreement and \$625,000 30 days following the completion of OncoX's next round of fundraising, of which there is no guarantee; ABVC is also entitled to 5% royalties based on the Net Sales, as defined in the OncoX Agreement, from the first commercial sale of the Licensed Product in North America, of which there can be no guarantee.
-OncoX entered into the same agreement with ABVC's affiliate, Rgene Corporation.
+In consideration thereof, OncoX shall pay ABVC \$6,250,000 (or 1,250,000 OncoX shares valued at \$5 per share) 30 days after entering into the OncoX Agreement and \$625,000 30 days following the completion of OncoX's next round of fundraising, of which there is no guarantee; ABVC is also entitled to 5% royalties based on the Net Sales, as defined in the OncoX Agreement, from the first commercial sale of the Licensed Product in North America, of which there can be no guarantee.
+OncoX entered into another agreement with ABVC's affiliate, Rgene Corporation, on the same terms.
+For the period ended September 30, 2024, the Company has received \$200,000 as the partial second milestone payment and recognized as licensing revenue according to ASC 606.

-On May 8, 2024, the Company entered into a definitive agreement with OncoX BioPharma, Inc., a private company registered in the British Virgin Islands ("OncoX"), pursuant to which the Company will grant OncoX an exclusive right to develop and commercialize ABVC's BLEX 404 single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Pancreatic Cancer (the "Licensed Products"), within a certain territory, specified as 50% of the Worldwide Markets for 20 years (the "May 2024 OncoX Agreement").
-In consideration thereof, OncoX shall pay ABVC a total of \$6,250,000 (or 1,250,000 OncoX shares valued at \$5 per share1) within 30 days of entering into the May 2024 OncoX Agreement, with an additional milestone payment of \$625,000 in cash after OncoX's next round of fundraising, of which there can be no guarantee.
-OncoX may remit cash payments of at least \$100,000 towards the licensing fees and deductible from the second milestone payment; ABVC is also entitled to royalties of 5% of Net Sales, as defined in the May 2024 OncoX Agreement, from the first commercial sale of the Licensed Product in the noted territory, which remains uncertain.
-The Company will permit OncoX to pay the license fee in installments or in a lump sum and will allow OncoX to use its revenue to fund such payments.
-OncoX entered into the same agreement with ABVC's affiliate, Rgene Corporation.
+On May 8, 2024, the Company entered into a definitive agreement with OncoX BioPharma, Inc., a private company registered in the British Virgin Islands ("OncoX"), pursuant to which the Company will grant OncoX an exclusive right to develop and commercialize ABVC's BLEX 404 single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Pancreatic Cancer (the "Licensed Products"), within a certain territory, specified as 50% of the Worldwide Markets for 20 years (the "May 2024 Oncox Agreement").
+In consideration thereof, Oncox shall pay ABVC a total of \$6,250,000 (or 1,250,000 Oncox shares valued at \$5 per share) within 30 days of entering into the May 2024 Oncox Agreement, with an additional milestone payment of \$625,000 in cash after OncoX's next round of fundraising, of which there can be no guarantee.
+Oncox may remit cash payments of at least \$100,000 towards the licensing fees and deductible from the second milestone payment; ABVC is also entitled to royalties of 5% of Net Sales, as defined in the May 2024 Oncox Agreement, from the first commercial sale of the Licensed Product in the noted territory, which remains uncertain.
+The Company will permit Oncox to pay the license fee in installments or in a lump sum and will allow Oncox to use its revenue to fund such payments.
+Oncox entered into another agreement with ABVC's affiliate, Rgene Corporation, on the same terms.